Introduction to Linking Pages in HTML

 <img src="t3.jpg" alt="HTML tutorial" style="width:42px;height:42px;border:0;">

-First link to open another page in new target window:
+The first link to open another page in the new target window:

 Image as a link to open another webpage: